 For many people, Orlando, Florida, is synonymous with Disney World, Magic Kingdom, and Epcot, but that’s not all there is to see in the aptly nicknamed “City Beautiful.”
 Allow us to be your tour guide as we explore some of our favorite things to do in Orlando and see why it’s a City We Love!

 Things to Do in Orlando

 Check out our recommendations in these videos where we share our favorite attractions, from popular places you may have already heard of to off-the-beaten-path locales you’ve yet to explore.
-What did miss?
-Share your favorite things to do in Orlando, FL, in the comments below!
+Then scroll down to watch a couple videos of these great things to do in Orlando, FL!

 1. Wekiva Island

 Want the perfect combination of relaxation and adventure?
 Look no further than Wekiva Island, where there are enough activities to keep everyone happy.
 Explore the Wekiva River by canoe, kayak, or paddleboard, or kick back under a cabana with a cold drink in hand if that’s more your speed.
 Did you know the river stays a refreshing 72 degrees year-round?
 How could you not dive into the fun?

 Eat your way through the East End Market, where you’ll find freshly baked bread and sweet treats, locally roasted coffee, organic juices, artisan cheeses, and so much more!
 Seemingly endless options abound for breakfast, lunch, and dinner, making this neighborhood hub a great place to cover your cravings any time of day.